But the city of Cusco as such is an extremely charming place, too. Therefore, here is an introduction to some places not to be missed.

 How to Get Around

-You’ll probably explore the city of Cusco mainly walking.
+You’ll probably explore the city of Cusco mainly by walking.
 That’s nice and charming, however, the city is extremely hilly.
 You might possibly opt for a cab ride from time to time.
-In this case, make sure to negotiate on the fare beforehand and have small change ready – basically, as anywhere else in Perú.
+In this case, make sure to negotiate the fare beforehand and have small change ready – basically, as anywhere else in Perú.

 For longer distances like going to the bus terminal or the airport, you might want to use an App or ask at your accommodation.